 You are an artist.
 Yes, you.
 Show the world what you've got.

-Tahoma West was founded in Fall Quarter 1996, the same time that UW Tacoma's permanent campus opened for operation.
+Tahoma West was founded in Fall Quarter 1996, as UW Tacoma's permanent campus opened for operation.

 Tahoma West shares an office with the campus newspaper, the Ledger.
 Both are housed in MAT 151.